LG SMILES BACK TO THE WORLD WITH ITS NEW BRAND IDENTITY

-SEOUL, South Korea, April 11, 2023 /PRNewswire/ -- LG Electronics (LG) unveiled a new brand direction and visual identity, which will shed more light on the value of Life's Good with a more dynamic and youthful look across all physical and digital customer touch points.
+ENGLEWOOD CLIFFS, N.J., April 13, 2023 /PRNewswire/ -- LG Electronics (LG) unveiled a new brand direction and visual identity, which will shed more light on the value of Life's Good with a more dynamic and youthful look across all physical and digital customer touch points.

 The brand slogan, Life's Good, encompasses the message of how the company enables its customers to enjoy a quality life and indulge in precious moments via LG products, services and communication.
 And, as the brand mission, the company has pursued Innovation for a Better Life, contributing to the shaping of a better life and future for the planet.